If you’re looking for BigLaw in the Diamond State, this firm may well be Dela-where you want to be.

 Summer associate profile:

 Richards, Layton & Finger seeks candidates with strong academics, Law Review/Journal experience and/or moot court who are motivated and responsible.
-We look for those with initiative and passion for the law, who are optimistic, energetic and efficient, and willing and eager to take ownership of assigned matters.
+We look for those with initiative and passion for the law, and who are willing and eager to take ownership of assigned matters.
 We like to see those in leadership roles.

 Summer program components: